 - Imply that a payee may be subject to backup withholding unless the payee agrees to provisions on the substitute form that are unrelated to the required certifications.

-If a substitute Form W-9 contains a separate signature line just for the certifications, then this satisfies the requirement that the certifications be clearly stated.
-However, if a single signature line is used for the required certifications and other provisions, then the certifications must be highlighted, boxed, printed in bold-face type, or presented in some manner that emphasizes and causes the language to stand out from all other information contained on the substitute form.
-Additionally, the following statement must be presented to stand out in the same manner as described above and must appear immediately above the single signature line:
+A substitute Form W-9 with a separate signature line exclusively designated for certifications meets the requirement for clear certification statements.
+However, if a single signature line is used for both required certifications and other provisions, the certifications must be highlighted.
+Achieve this emphasis by employing methods like highlighting, boxing, bold-face type, or presenting the language in a way that distinguishes it from all other information on the substitute form.
+Furthermore, the following statement must be prominently displayed, adhering to the same emphasis criteria mentioned above.
+It must appear immediately above the single signature line:

 “The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid backup withholding.”